Insights into Closed-form IPM-GAN Discriminator Guidance for Diffusion Modeling: Closed-form IPM-GAN Discriminator Guided Langevin Diffusion

-As a proof of concept, we also consider a Langevin sampling approach to generative modeling, where the score of the data is replaced with the gradient of the kernel-based discriminator.
-While the score of the data possesses a {\it strong attractive force} in regions close to the target data, it does not influence samples that are far away.
+The results derived above allows us to explore Langevin sampling, wherein the score of the data is either replaced, or guided using the gradient of the kernel-based discriminator.
+In particular, we can explore three approaches to closed-form discriminator guidance: (a) Noise-free discriminator-only ODE flow; (b) Discriminator-only Langevin flow, and (c) Closed-form discriminator guidance for score-based Langevin diffusion (either in the image or the latent space).
+Additionally, given the \textit{push-pull} nature of the discriminator, we intuit, and subsequently show, that the applied discriminator guidance leads to an accelerated sampling strategy that is orthogonal to existing acceleration techniques to improve the discretization of the Langevin SDE.
+While the score of the data possesses a {\it strong attractive force} in regions close to the target data, it does not significantly influence samples that are far away.
 On the other hand, the kernel gradients possess a repulsive term that {\it pushes} particles away from where they previously were, thereby accelerating convergence.
-We consider the following update scheme: